yalue/cuda_scheduling_examiner_mirror/README.md

 ---------------------

-For users of AMD GPUs, or those willing to give up some useful CUDA-specific features, more recent development has been focused on a port of this project to the [HIP](https://github.com/ROCm-Developer-Tools/HIP) language.
+For users of AMD GPUs, or those willing to give up some useful CUDA-specific features, we developed a port of this project in the [HIP](https://github.com/ROCm-Developer-Tools/HIP) language.
 This project can be found at [https://github.com/yalue/hip_plugin_framework](https://github.com/yalue/hip_plugin_framework).
 `hip_plugin_framework` remains nearly identical to `cuda_scheduling_examiner`,